tinouchemassinissa/CelestialAi_app/README.md

 streamlit run streamlit_app.py --server.port 8080 --server.address 0.0.0.0

-Forces Streamlit to listen on the required port (8080) and all network interfaces (0.0.0.0).
+CORRECTED: Forces Streamlit to listen on the required port (8080) and all network interfaces.

-Health Check Path

-/healthz

-Uses the built-in Streamlit health check endpoint.